-You will notice Zodiac stated "there was only 2 groups of parking about 10 min apart."
+You will notice Zodiac stated "there was only 2 groups of parking about 10 min apart".
 Here they were, two groups of police with sniffer dogs measured at 8 minutes separation by Google Maps.

 With the dogs fanning across the park, Zodiac gives us his final position before exiting the park, somewhere by the white cross.
 Zodiac having last been seen entering Julius Khan playground, motorcycles were traveling down West Pacific Avenue towards Presidio Boulevard and circling the park, searching for the killer.
 This area provides plenty of coverage from the road and is approximately 150 feet away from any motorcycles passing by.
 He correctly states that the motorcycles would be travelling from south to northwest, along Presidio Boulevard.
 But where does the killer go now?

-The Zodiac Killer can head east, but it will be noticed that his directions and bragging have inadvertently taken us right by the residence of 3218 Jackson Street.
+The Zodiac Killer can head east, but it can be noticed that his directions and bragging have inadvertently taken us right by the residence of 3218 Jackson Street.
 A quick exit across West Pacific Avenue, through either Walnut Street or Presidio Avenue, to Jackson Street, places him only a couple of hundred feet from the doorstep, if indeed this was the killer's residence.
-Of course Xenophon Anthony may not be the killer, in which case, the 'Bus Bomb' letter author has, by sheer chance, taken us on a guided tour through the park directly adjacent to his residence.
+Of course Xenophon Anthony may not be the killer, in which case, the 'Bus Bomb' letter author has by sheer chance taken us on a guided tour through the park directly adjacent to his residence.
 This takes us to our final thoughts, regarding the wanted poster released on October 13th 1969.

 The poster bearing the name Chief of Police Thomas J Cahill stated "Suspect takes cab in downtown area at 9.30 pm and sits in front seat with driver.
 Tells driver destination is Washington and Laurel area or area near park or Presidio.
-Upon reaching destination, suspect orders driver to continue on at gunpoint into or near park where he perpetrates robbery."
+Upon reaching destination, suspect orders driver to continue on at gunpoint into or near park where he perpetrates robbery".

-Assuming the killer had initially planned his murder on Washington Street and lived in the area, it would make sense to leave some form of 'buffer zone' from the site of the murder to his residence, a bare minimum of a block, preferably more, but all the time being wary of traveling any great distance on foot with the murder weapon and blooded shirt in tow.
+Assuming the killer had initially planned his murder on Washington Street and lived in the area, it would make sense to leave some form of 'buffer zone' from the site of the murder to his residence, a bare minimum of a block - preferably more - but all the time being wary of traveling any great distance on foot with the murder weapon and blooded shirt in tow.
 It's a delicate compromise.

-It can be seen on the left and here on Google Maps that the intersection of Laurel and Washington Street is one block to Jackson Street, then one and a half blocks to 3218 Jackson Street, not too close, not too far, especially on foot, where time becomes more of a premium.
+It can be seen on the left and here on Google Maps that the intersection of Laurel and Washington Street is one block to Jackson Street, then one and a half blocks to 3218 Jackson Street, therefore not too close, and not too far, especially on foot, where time becomes more of a premium.
 It is actually a 5 minute journey.
 If the information on the wanted poster has any origin in fact, then Zodiac certainly did overshoot his destination, but this time it would have been four blocks.
 Understandable if he is in the process of threatening a nervous taxicab driver.

 Either way, the location of Washington Street, close to Presidio Park, would have provided the perfect contingency plan, to shelter from the police, if things didn't go to plan.
 Enter Donald Fouke and Eric Zelms.
-If we believe the Zodiac and 'Bus Bomb' letter, and the eyewitnesses in Spruce Street, then the likelihood he had a car parked up, somewhere by Jackson and Maple Street, is not likely.
+If we believe the Zodiac and Bus Bomb Letter, and the eyewitnesses in Spruce Street, then the likelihood he had a car parked up, somewhere by Jackson and Maple Street, is not likely.
 Once Donald Fouke and Eric Zelms had faded into the distance, all he had to do was locate his vehicle and drive off.
 Instead he headed to Spruce Street and through the park.
-But did he head for 3218 Jackson Street.
+But did he head for 3218 Jackson Street?